rescale/nf-rescale-hpc/README.md

     make compile
     ```

+4. Check if there is any error by running the unit test
+    ```bash
+    ./gradlew check
+    ```

-4. Run Nextflow with the plugin, using `./launch.sh` as a drop-in replacement for the `nextflow` command, and adding the option `-plugins nf-rescale-hpc` to load the plugin:
+5. Run Nextflow with the plugin, using `./launch.sh` as a drop-in replacement for the `nextflow` command, and adding the option `-plugins nf-rescale-hpc` to load the plugin:
     ```bash
     ./launch.sh run example/hello-rescale.nf -plugins nf-rescale-hpc
     ```